 Soon that sea slug, with its attached companion, found itself in sunny waters basking.

-It found a loyal companion that gave so another may increase.
+For, it had found a loyal companion that gave so another may increase.

 Yes, this undernourished slug, and this angelic-flowing jellyfish were truly destined to meet.

-It's a message to us right from Nature Itself, how we could one day get swept off our feet!
+It's a message to us right from Nature itself, how we could one day get swept off our feet!